B0T-Josh/QR-Attendance/README.md

         update [command] [option]

 ### Command
-        - ['-a', '-c', '-p', '-f', '-m', '-A']
+        ['-a', '-c', '-p', '-f', '-m', '-A', '-P']

 ### Option
-        - -a is chosen, type the name of the file that you wanted to add changes into.
+        - -a - type the name of the file that you wanted to add changes into.
-        - -c is chosen, type the message for the commit.
+        - -c - type the message for the commit.
-        - -p is chosen, you need to type the branch to where you will push your work.
-This pushes your updates to the remote branch
+        - -p - you need to type the branch to where you will push your work.
+This pushes your updates to the remote branch.
-        - -f is chosen, you need to type the branch that you want to fetch.
-This fetches updates from the remote branch
+        - -f - you need to type the branch that you want to fetch.
+This fetches updates from the remote branch.
-        - -m is chosen, you need to type the branch that you want to merge with.
-This merges your local repository with the updates from the remote branch
+        - -m - you need to type the branch that you want to merge with.
+This merges your local repository with the updates from the remote branch.
-        - -A is chosen, you don't need to type anything after it.
-This will fetch, merge, add changes, commit and push with one command
+        - -A - you don't need to type anything after it.
+This will fetch, merge, add changes, commit and push with one command.
+        - -P - you need to type the branch that you want to fetch and merge.
+This fetches updates and merges it from the remote branch to your local repository.

 ### Usage:
         - update -a [filename] / . (to add all changes)
-        - update -a [filename] / . (to add all changes)
         - update -c [comment/message]
         - update -p [branch]
         - update -f [branch]
         - update -m [branch]
+        - update -A [branch]
+        - update -P [branch]

 ### Proper usage:
-        - update -f -m
+        - update -f [branch] -m [branch]
         - update -a [filename/.] -c [comment/message] -p [branch]
-        - update -A
+        - update -A [branch]
+        - update -P [branch]

 #### Important note:
 Make sure to fetch and merge before you work on any file.<br>
 Push everytime you finish a file<br>

 ### Use usage: